garrandall/popular-music-data/tracks/working-my-way-back-to-you-the-spinners.md

 (You, you, babe) I just gotta get back home

 Whoa, I'm really sorry for actin' that way
-I'm really sorry, ooh, little girl
+I'm really sorry, oh, little girl
 I'm really sorry for telling you lies for so long

-Oh, please, forgive me, girl, come on (Give me a chance) Won't you forgive me, girl, hey (Let's have romance) Ooh, forgive me, girl (Let's start again)
+Oh, please, forgive me, girl, come on (Give me a chance) Won't you forgive me, girl, hey (Let's have romance) Oh, forgive me, girl (Let's start again)
 Come on, forgive me, girl
 I want you over and over and over and over again